MrMonsh/Auto-Splitters/Spider-Man (2000)/documentation.md

 ### DeathMenu Values
 + 0: At Main Menu after resetting the console / Playing a level normally
 + 2: At Death Menu / Loading a level after dying
-+ 3: At Save Menu / Save selection
++ 3: Blue Tint Screen / Loading after beating a level / At Save Menu
 + 7: After manually quitting a level (without dying)
 + 8: Loading after manually restarting a level (without dying)
 + 9: At Death Menu / Loading a level but specifically for the following scenarios: